-SriLankan Airlines is the country's national airline and can get you to the Sri Lankan capital of Colombo from many corners of the globe.
+SriLankan Airlines is the country's national airline and can get you to Sri Lanka's capital of Colombo from many corners of the globe via Bandaranaike International Airport (CMB).
 If you're coming from Europe, Ukranian International Airlines offer very cheap flights to Sri Lanka and frequent flight deals!
 You can even treat yourself to a bonus holiday with a stopover in the Ukranian capital of Kiev.

 There are a few other airports around Sri Lanka, but many of these only service charter planes so check before you make any flying plans.
 Don't worry though, it's really easy and fun to travel around the country overland.

 The best time to go to Sri Lanka will differ depending on which part of the island you're visiting.